 In September 2013, Chinese President announced Belt and Road Initiative (BRI).
 BRI is the materialization of the aim of developing connectivity infrastructure on the basis of open regionalism, to connect and integrate the continental mass of Europe, Africa and Asia.
 The statistics show BRI project a promising one attracting the interest of more than 68 states of the world, comprising around 4.4 billion people.
-Which is 70% of the global population and holding 75 % of known energy reserves and generating a total of 55 % of global GNP.
+Which is 70% of the global population and holding 75 % of known energy reserves and generating a total of 55 % of global GNP (Cau, 2018).

 The following six corridors planned to be developed under the BRI include: China-Magnolia-Russia, China Pakistan Economic Corridor (CPEC), New Eurasian land Bridge, China-Central Asia-West Asia, China-Indochina and China-Bangladesh-India- Myanmar.
-According to the Chinese minister of Foreign Affairs, there are three geo-economics and geo-political objectives of BRI i.e. developing the western interior and the frontier opening up to the world, through the development of connectivity infrastructure enhancing the status of Asia across the globe, forming a community of destiny for China's relationships with the regional states.
+According to the Chinese minister of Foreign Affairs, there are three geo-economics and geopolitical objectives of BRI i.e. developing the western interior and the frontier opening up to the world, through the development of connectivity infrastructure enhancing the status of Asia across the globe, forming a community of destiny for China's relationships with the regional states.
+There are two components of BRI such as Silk Road Economic Belt (SREB) and 21st century Maritime Silk Road (MSR) (Map 3).
+The 21st century MSR is an extension of Eastern ports of China and via South China Sea-Strait of Malacca-Indian Ocean-Persian Gulf and up to Europe via Suez Canal (Korybko, 2017).